 – Click on the image to enlarge or purchase –

-In the last post where we visited New Kent County Courthouse we saw in the quote from Martin’s Gazetteer from 1835 how the taverns and mercantile stores which had sprung up around the courthouse equaled the dwellings in the village.
+In another post where we visited New Kent County Courthouse we saw in the quote from Martin’s Gazetteer from 1835 how the taverns and mercantile stores which had sprung up around the courthouse equaled the dwellings in the village.
 An ordinary or tavern was always located near the county seat being a very important part of the courthouse life.
 They provided the accommodation and food for the visitors to the court especially the judges, lawyers and litigants who needed somewhere to stay for the several days the court session lasted.
 In fact, without them the courts would struggle to provide their services.
 The New Kent Ordinary was one of the four taverns which existed in 1835.
 In fact, this particular structure is the oldest remaining in the area dating back to 1691.

 Originally, the terms ordinary and tavern were interchangeable.
 An Ordinary, however, is a particular type of tavern.
-An Ordinary served food to all comers at a fixed price.
+It served food to all comers at a fixed price.
 Lodgings were also provided, although these were not necessarily at the same price for all.
 You could also expect the lodgings to be somewhat basic with two, three or maybe more men sharing the same bed.